GeorgDangl/eeE-BIM-API/doc/repository-services-01/upload_model_schema.md

 * [Upload Model Example](./upload_model_example.md)

 The schema for “model-meta-data” is same for response and request, but the rules for which fields that are supplied are different.
-The schemata in thhis poage is derived from the "ORIGINAL" meta data schema
+The schemata in this page is derived from the "ORIGINAL" meta data schema

 ###JSON Schema
 ```